-Pack your hiking boots and your sense of adventure and join us on a challenging, but rewarding, trek through the valleys and mountains of Bhutan.
+Pack your hiking boots and your sense of adventure, and join us on a challenging but rewarding trek and tour through the valleys and mountains of Bhutan.
 After getting acclimated with a hike to Taktsang Monastery, perched some 2,000 feet above the Paro Valley floor, we begin the trek in earnest, reaching the Chomolhari Base Camp at 13,288 feet on our third day.
 Be rewarded after a steep climb to the lakes at Tso Phu with spectacular views of the peaks Jitchu Drake and Chomolhari.
 Finally, savor the moment as you reach the excursion’s highest point at 15,600 feet before descending back down the mountains.
 Between hikes, camp in tents beneath star-strewn skies.

-Our journey concludes in the present and past capital cities of Bhutan, Thimphu and Punakha.
-First, in Thimphu, visit the Memorial Chorten, a large Tibetan-style stupa in the center of the city and explore the School of Arts and Crafts, the Heritage Museum, and the National Library.
-Lastly, in Punakha, explore Punakha Valley and its numerous fortresses and monasteries, such as Simtoka Dzong, Wangdiphodrang Dzong, and Punakha Dzong before flying out from Paro.
+Our journey and tour conclude in the present and past capital cities of Bhutan, Thimphu, and Punakha.
+First, in Thimphu, visit the Memorial Chorten, a large Tibetan-style stupa in the center of the city, and explore the School of Arts and Crafts, the Heritage Museum, and the National Library.
+Lastly, in Punakha, explore Punakha Valley and its numerous fortresses and monasteries, such as Simtoka Dzong, Wangdiphodrang Dzong, and Punakha Dzong, before flying out from Paro.

 Explore Paro Valley by vehicle and on foot.
 Return to the hotel for a welcome dinner and a brief orientation session.

 Day 2 - PARO VALLEY